-Student submits complaint/concern via the form: (make online form) The form is reviewed by a faculty member or staff member of the institution.
+Student submits complaint/concern via the form: (make online form) a faculty member or staff member of the institution review the form.
 Information on the process can be found in the student catalog.
 If the student and faculty member or staff member are unable to resolve the complaint satisfactorily or feels that not all issues were resolved with the final disposition of the institution, he/she should proceed to Step 3 to utilize the Louisiana Board of Regents' SARA Student Complaint Process.